fairdev2003/invsee/README.md

 # InvSee

-InvSee is a mod which allows users to view inventories of the players along the server!
+InvSee is a mod which allows users to view inventories of the players along the server on the [webpage]()!
 Not only inventory but also AE2 and RS network.
 Mod also has support for curios slots

 ## Installation